Alex313031/gn-xp/docs/reference.md

     This is a variable of type "scope" where the variable names correspond to variables in declare_args() blocks.

-    When you specify a target using an alternate toolchain, the master build configuration file is re-interpreted in the context of that toolchain. toolchain_args allows you to control the arguments passed into this alternate invocation of the build.
+    When you specify a target using an alternate toolchain, the main build configuration file is re-interpreted in the context of that toolchain. toolchain_args allows you to control the arguments passed into this alternate invocation of the build.